 But games played wasn’t the defining criteria.
 For example, Rod Carew played more games at first base than second, but we ranked him at second.
 Similarly, Robin Yount played more in center field, but he ranks here at shortstop.
 Those two players were better suited for the position in which they started their careers, as was Ernie Banks, who actually played more games at first base than short.
 Joe Torre was the same way.
 For Pete Rose we settled on left field, though he played hundreds of games at second, third, first, and right field.
 Left field was where he ranks best.

 Outfielders are special too: some of the players may have had a few more games in right or left, etc., but we placed players in the outfield spot that they were most associated with, for the most part.
-Dave Winfield and Andre Dawson, however, are players who put in a lot of time at two outfield spots, but we slotted them where they played the most games.
+Dave Winfield and Andre Dawson, however, are players who put in a lot of time at two outfield spots, but we slotted them where they ranked the best.

 On relief pitchers

 We’ve seen two “Top 100” lists that include relief pitchers.
-We simply can’t see how a pitcher who pitches only 600 to 1,500 innings (the range for the best relievers in history) can be one of the Top 100 players in baseball history.
+We simply can’t see how someone who pitches only 600 to 1,500 innings (the range for the best relievers in history) can be one of the Top 100 players in baseball history.
 That’s not enough playing time to make it.
-Even Mariano Rivera, the greatest relief pitcher of all-time, only faced about 5,000 batters in his career, and Hoyt Wilhelm, who pitched when relievers often hurled multiple innings, only had about 7,000 batters faced as a reliever.
+Even Mariano Rivera, the greatest relief pitcher of all-time, only faced about 5,000 batters in his career, and Hoyt Wilhelm, who pitched when relievers often hurled multiple innings, only faced about 7,000 batters as a reliever.

-Relief pitching has become more important in baseball, but a close examination of performance shows that most starting pitchers could go to the bullpen and do at least a passable job as a closer.
+Relief pitching has become more important, but a close examination of performance shows that most starting pitchers could go to the bullpen and do at least a passable job as a closer.

-Three pitchers who spent all or part of their careers as relievers rated in our Top 100 Pitcher rankings (Mariano Rivera, Dennis Eckersley, John Smoltz, and Hoyt Wilhelm).
-But only Rivera spent all of his time as a reliever, and he still rated in the middle of our all-time list.
+Five pitchers who spent all or part of their careers as relievers rated in our Top 100 Pitcher rankings (Mariano Rivera, Dennis Eckersley, John Smoltz, Hoyt Wilhelm, and Wilbur Wood).
+But only Rivera spent all of his time as a reliever, and he still rated in the middle of our all-time list for pitchers.
 Relievers simply do not play enough to make an impact on our lists, but if the usage trends change in the future (or if another Mo comes along), they may appear.